VenturianTome/VenturianTome/src/5.Characters/FNAF_Animatronics.md

 -

 ## Toy Bonnie
-- Toy Bonnie got assigned to the role of moving target in the firing range for P.I.E. \[7:32 - *Playable Animatronics 2*]
+- He got assigned to the role of moving target in the firing range for P.I.E. \[7:32 - *Playable Animatronics 2*]

 ## Toy Chica
-- Toy Chica got assigned to make P.I.E. baked goods \[10:10 - *Playable Animatronics 2*]
+- She got assigned to make P.I.E. baked goods \[10:10 - *Playable Animatronics 2*]

 ## Toy Freddy
-- Toy Freddy was worked for P.I.E. since 1987 \[15:21 - *Playable Animatronics 2*]
+- He has worked for P.I.E. since 1987 \[15:21 - *Playable Animatronics 2*]

+## Withered Bonnie
+- Is a level 3 entity that has lots of steam \[6:42 - *Playable Animatronics 10*]

 ----